Concordium/concordium-rust-smart-contracts/CTS1.rst

 Summing all of the minted amounts from Mint events and subtracting all of the burned amounts from Burn events for a token type MUST sum up to the total supply for the token type.

-The Burn event is serialized as: first a byte with the value of 2, followed by the token ID :ref:`TokenID`, an amount of tokens being burned :ref:`TokenAmount` and the owner address of the tokens :ref:`Address`.
+The Burn event is serialized as: first a byte with the value of 2, followed by the token ID :ref:`CTS-TokenID`, an amount of tokens being burned :ref:`CTS-TokenAmount` and the owner address of the tokens :ref:`CTS-Address`.

 UpdateOperator
 ^^^^^^^^^^^^^^

 The event to log when updating an operator of some address.
-The UpdateOperator event is serialized as: first a byte with the value of 3, followed by a byte which is 0 if an operator is being removed and 1 if an operator is being added, then the owner address updating an operator :ref:`Address` and an operator address :ref:`Address` being added or removed.
+The UpdateOperator event is serialized as: first a byte with the value of 3, followed by a byte which is 0 if an operator is being removed and 1 if an operator is being added, then the owner address updating an operator :ref:`CTS-Address` and an operator address :ref:`CTS-Address` being added or removed.

 TokenMetadata
 ^^^^^^^^^^^^^